-To supplement production at the water treatment plant, Bloomington purchases finished water from the City of Minneapolis.
+o supplement production at the water treatment plant, Bloomington purchases finished water from the city of Minneapolis.
 Treated water from our plant is blended with similarly treated water from Minneapolis throughout Bloomington's distribution system.
 Minneapolis' surface water treatment plant takes raw water from the Mississippi River.

-For more information, visit the City's website at blm.mn/watertreatment.
+For more information, visit blm.mn/watertreatment.